 In today's episode, we interview Hazel Goedhart of Tinnitus Hub, Janet DesGeorges of Hands & Voices, and Ken Arcia at ALDA.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Subscribe to the Hearing Tracker podcast on your favorite app

 Steve Taddei: In this month's episode, I wanted to take a step back and talk about some of the many organizations out there for people with hearing disorders.
 These groups provide so many invaluable resources.
 And I honestly think that they're underutilized simply because people aren't aware of them.
 So let's change that.

 I had the pleasure of speaking with three of the many organizations out there, Tinnitus Hub, Hands & Voices, and the Association of Late Deafened Adults.
 After speaking with these groups, I was amazed at how truly selfless they are.
 And if there was one unifying message, it's that regardless of your hearing, you are not alone.